-What if the employee was eligible for COBRA coverage effective 01/01/2021 and did not elect COBRA but wants to enroll now, who would be responsible for the premium of January through March?
+What if the employee was eligible for COBRA coverage effective 01/01/2021 and did not elect COBRA but wants to enroll now?

-The member would be responsible for paying the premiums owed for January through March.
-However, due to ARPA, the member can now have a lapse in coverage and has the option to enroll effective 04/01/2021.
+Due to ARPA, the COBRA member can now have a lapse in coverage and has the option to enroll effective 04/01/2021.
+This additional election period does not apply to Cal-COBRA.